Elphel/x353/README.md

 So we'try to find other ways to re-formulate old timing constraints preserving the same meaning and try again to run tools.
 Until then I'll have to mention again ***this project is valid for simulation only!***

+Update: Not yet tested with the real hardware, but the project was modified to work with ISE 14.7 (physical constraints were changed to parameters from the old style synthesis attributes, and the tools genereted a bitfile and even original timing constraints (after changing to uppercase) were met.